How to Demonstrate the Value of L&D and Secure Your Budget in 2026

-1. Align your L&D strategy with organisational objectives.
+1. Align your L&D strategy with organisational objectives

-What identified key business challenges are you addressing?
+What key business challenges are you addressing?

 Does your intervention deliver a tangible return - if so, how do you prove it?